mrmupton/editablegrid/doc/README.txt

    Just have a look at the XML file demo.xml: it should speak for itself.

-3) In the Javascript file demo_simple.js, all we do is to create an EditableGrid object and specify two things:
+3) In the Javascript file demo_simple.js, all we do is to create an dataGridOutput object and specify two things:

    a) A function "tableLoaded" that will be called when the grid has been fully loaded.
       Here we simply display a message and define a renderer for the action column in order to display a delete button (see below for more details about cell renderers).